Awzaw/TreasureChest/README.md

 Type /tc list to list all possible chestmodes, or type /tc common to select the 'common' chestmode.

 Tap chests to enable automatic refill according to the config in treasure.yml for the chosen chestmode.
-The format for each chestmode slot must be ID : AMOUNT : PROBABILITY, for example:
+The format for each chestmode slot must be ID:AMOUNT:PROBABILITY, for example:

 ```
 ---